 Most of them wear a hijab.

 Outside, it’s a sunny afternoon on one of the metropolis’s first real summertime days in this northwestern Montreal neighborhood.
 Families are shopping at the Arab grocery store downstairs and striking out in the cafe automobile parking space around the corner.
-The accumulating changed into prepared for Muslim ladies to regroup after Quebec’s new CAQ authorities pushed via key pieces of rules, both affecting human beings of color in the province, at some point of a marathon weekend within the National Assembly the week before.
+The accumulating change prepared for Muslim ladies to regroup after Quebec’s new CAQ authorities pushed via key pieces of rules, both affecting human beings of color in the province, at some point during a marathon weekend within the National Assembly the week before.